eositis/MegaFlash/kicad/README.md

-#MegaFlash PCB
+# MegaFlash PCB

 Currently, there are two PCB revisions, 1.0 and 1.1.
-They are funtionally identical.
+They are functionally identical.

 Rev 1.0 board is more compact.
 It is optimized for machine assembly.